 His training before the Boeing did not involve fasting or specially concocted coffee.

 “(B)asically hanging out … down in the Bahamas, practicing and playing, doing a little bit of fishing, eating too much, drinking too much.
 Doing as you do in the Bahamas, having a good time.”

-Let your eyes moisten for a moment, friends, as you dare to imagine Clarke contending to the end, then stepping forward Sunday behind that fulsome gut to claim his second Claret Jug, eight years after his first.
+Let your eyes moisten for a moment, friends, as you dare to imagine Clarke contending to the end, then stepping forward Sunday behind that fulsome belly to claim his second Claret Jug, eight years after the first.

 With only 67 holes to go, the dream is alive.
 The television announcers were excessively pleased to intone, “Darren Clarke is leading The Open,” after he birdied three of his first five holes.